Security and Reliability

 Safeguards That Keep Systems Trustworthy

-Security and reliability are what keep a technical solution trustworthy after it goes live.
+Security and reliability are what make a technical solution trustworthy after it goes live.
 A system may look complete when users can submit forms, process payments, view dashboards, or move data between platforms, but it is not truly complete until it can protect data, control access, recover from failure, and operate consistently under real conditions.

 A technical solution is only useful if people can trust it to protect information, stay available, and behave predictably.

-What Security and Reliability Really Mean
+What Security and Reliability Mean

 The two are closely connected.
 A system that is secure but constantly unavailable is not reliable.
 A system that is fast and convenient but exposes sensitive data is not safe.
 A strong technical solution needs both.